Nearly 3,000 people killed after rebels seize key city in DR Congo, UN says

 Since 2022, M23 – which claims to defend the interests of minority communities including the Tutsi – has waged a renewed rebellion against the Congolese government, occupying a large expanse in North Kivu, which borders Rwanda and Uganda.

-The province, of which Goma is the capital, is home to rare minerals – including vast deposits of coltan – which is crucial to the production of phones and computers.
+The region is home to rare minerals – including vast deposits of coltan – which is crucial to the production of phones and computers.

 Heavy fighting reported